jacoblindev/ai-pair-dev/rules/create-prd.md

 ## Test Strategy (Required)

-- Prefer unit tests and contract/API tests; minimize brittle snapshots.
+- Prefer unit and contract/API tests; minimize brittle snapshots.
-- If requirements change, obsolete tests are removed or updated in the same PR.
+- If requirements change, obsolete tests are updated or removed in the same PR.
-- Coverage targets: 70% overall; 90% for pure logic modules (domain/util).
-- Local test runtime budget: < 5 minutes (configurable).
 - Focus on public behavior; avoid testing internals directly.
+- Keep local test runtime reasonable (e.g., under a few minutes) — agree with the team.

 ## Dependency Policy (Required)

-- Maintain an allowlist/blocklist; justify new runtime deps via ADR.
-- ADR justification includes: size, license, security posture, alternatives considered.
+- Any new runtime dependency must be justified with a short ADR (alternatives, license, security posture).
-- Targets: Keep prod deps below 30; dev deps below 40 (configurable).
+- Prefer small dependency footprints; avoid adding deps for trivial utilities.

 ---

+## Produce SD/SA From The PRD (lean)

+Right after finalizing the PRD, produce a lightweight System Design / Solution Architecture (SD/SA).
+Keep it to 1–2 pages and favor clear boundaries over prose.

+Inputs: The PRD.
+Outputs: `ARCH.md` (1–2 pages) + `ADR-0001`.

+Include:

+- Architecture overview and primary drivers (performance, privacy, scale).
+- Module map: boundaries, allowed dependencies, and import rules (tie back to Module Plan).
+- Key contracts: Public APIs/interfaces between modules or external systems.
+- Data flow: One call-flow and state ownership decisions.
+- Non-functionals: Key budgets (latency/SLA/resource) and testability notes.
+- Tech choices: Libraries/services with a one-line rationale (details in ADR).
+- Risks: Top 3 risks and mitigations.

+---

 ## Output of this step

-- A PRD file including the sections above, plus a concise glossary if needed.
+- A PRD document including the sections above, plus a concise glossary if needed.
-- Draft `ARCH.md` populated for this project and an `ADR-0001` capturing the chosen architecture.
+- A short SD/SA: `ARCH.md` + `ADR-0001` derived from the PRD.

-Use this PRD to drive the task list in `/rules/generate-tasks.md`.
+Next: Use the SD/SA to drive the task list in `/rules/generate-tasks.md`.